scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 and restrictive enough to give strong guarantees about those behaviours.
 However, there are situations where monads aren't the right tool for the job.
-Sometimes we want thai food,
+Sometimes we want Thai food,
 and burritos just won't satisfy.

 Whereas monads impose a strict *sequencing* on the computations they model, applicatives and semigroupals impose no such restriction.
-This puts them in another sweet spot in the hierarchy.
+This puts them in a different sweet spot in the hierarchy.
 We can use them to represent
 classes of parallel / independent computations that monads cannot.